isabella232/step-package-template/README.md

 Upon merging the _Version Packages_ PR, the repository will be tagged with the new version, and a Github Release will be created for each changed step package.

-**Note:** for the time being, to access the newly-versioned package, you will need to retrieve it from the build artifacts produced after the `Version Packages` PR is merged.
-In the future, this will be published somewhere central.
+To access the newly-versioned package, you can retrieve it from the build artifacts produced after the `Version Packages` PR is merged.

+To publish the newly-versioned package to a step package feed, you will need to configure those secrets in GitHub Actions:

+- `STEP_PACKAGE_FEED_URL`: the public URL of the feed.
+- `STEP_PACKAGE_FEED_API_KEY`: the Master API Key of the feed.

 ## Using the step package